ignatandrei/patterns/src/patternsSite/docs/patterns/Builder.md

 ## Homework

-Imagine that you have a logger that logs to a file and to a console.
-Implement a builder that will allow you to create a logger with different configurations.
-For example, you can set the log level, the log format, and the log destination.
+Imagine that you have a logger that logs to a file and to a console.    <br />
+Implement a builder that will allow you to create a logger with different configurations.    <br />
+For example, you can set the log level, the log format, and the log destination.    <br />